TechnicalMujeeb/tmvenom/README.md

 [+] Usage :-

+   if you have metasploit-framework in your Termux home directory then you guys can use tmvenom.py

    python2 tmvenom.py

+   if you dont have metasploit-framework in your termux home directory then you guys can run this new file, tmvenom2.py

+   python2 tmvenom2.py

-   (select payload options and you can easily generates payloads)
+   (Now select payload options and you can easily generates payloads)

 ----------------------------------------------------------